 Birth Registration: Children derive citizenship by birth within the country, marriage, naturalization, or parental heritage.
 Authorities did not permit children without birth certificates to attend school or access health care.
-For additional information, see Appendix C.

 Education: Government policy provides for tuition-free, compulsory primary education for all children up to 16 years of age.
 While girls and boys had equal access to all levels of primary and secondary education, approximately 56 percent of girls attended primary school, compared with 66 percent of boys.
 Government figures indicated 11 percent of girls obtained a secondary education, compared with 21 percent of boys.